wayneg123/linux_configuration/readme.md

-# This is my linux configuration for new users
+# This is my linux configuration and simple useful scripts for new users
 > well, I'm new to linux too.

 These configuration and scripts are running on ubuntu 16.04.